 We put our lives in the hands of doctors and other medical providers and leave them responsible for our treatment and healing.
-In the event that they cause us harm as a result of negligence while carrying out these responsibilities, they should be held accountable for their actions.
+They should be held accountable for their actions if they cause us harm due to negligence while carrying out these responsibilities.
 However, doctors acting in good faith should not be punished for poor medical outcomes.
 As a result, medical professionals accused of wrongdoing have several defenses at their disposal.
-Let’s take a closer look at some of the most common defenses to medical malpractice.
+Let’s take a closer look at some of the most common defenses to medical malpractice claims.

-A successful medical malpractice claim requires establishing causation: the cause and effect relationship between the medical provider’s actions and the patient’s outcome.
-In other words, the plaintiff must prove that there is a causal link between the doctor’s actions and any actual harm resulting from said actions.
-In cases involving missed diagnoses, this defense is frequently raised.
+A successful medical malpractice claim requires establishing causation: the cause-and-effect relationship between the medical provider’s actions and the patient’s outcome.
+In other words, the plaintiff must prove that there is a causal link between the doctor’s actions (or inaction) and the actual harm sustained by the patient.
+This defense is frequently raised in malpractice claims involving misdiagnoses.
 Assume a doctor initially failed to diagnose a terminal illness, and the patient eventually passed away.
-If it can be proved that there was no available treatment for this illness and the death would have occurred even if the doctor had properly diagnosed the patient, absence of causation can act as an effective defense.
+If it can be proved that there was no available treatment for this illness and the death would have occurred even if the doctor had properly diagnosed the patient, the absence of causation can act as an effective defense.

 Several states have “Good Samaritan Laws” in place that are intended to protect individuals who voluntarily respond to medical emergencies.
 These protections generally mean off-duty doctors aren't liable for injuries sustained during rescue operations if they stop to assist someone after an accident.
 Nevertheless, they still owe a certain duty of care that any reasonably competent doctor would provide in a similar situation.
 This defense typically requires proving that the physician had no preexisting duty to provide the treatment.
 Therefore, doctors who provide emergency care while they’re “on the clock” at a hospital would not be eligible for protection under Good Samaritan Laws.

 Even the simplest of medical procedures and treatments come with a certain degree of risk.
 Healthcare professionals may require patients' consent, often in writing, before performing certain procedures due to the risks involved.
 If the doctor can prove that the patient was aware of the potential risk and chose to proceed with the procedure or treatment anyways, the assumed risk defense may apply.
-However, in some cases, the patient may know about possible dangers of a particular treatment, but they aren’t always given multiple treatment options to choose from.
-It would be difficult for a doctor to argue that the patient voluntarily assumed the risks if he or she did not provide any other alternative options.
+However, in some cases, while the patient may be informed of the possible dangers of a particular treatment, they aren’t always given multiple treatment options to choose from.
+It would be difficult for a doctor to argue that the patient voluntarily assumed the risks if he or she did not provide any other alternative options for treatment.

 A patient has a certain amount of time to file a lawsuit against a medical provider.
 The laws that regulate these limits, known as statutes of limitations, vary by state.
-For instance, some states follow the "discovery rule," which holds that a statute of limitations period begins only once the injury is discovered.
-It may be possible to dismiss a case if the medical provider can show that the patient discovered the injury after the statute of limitations expired.
+For instance, some states follow the “date of injury rule,” under which the statute of limitations begins to run on the date the injury was caused.
+Other states follow the "discovery rule," under which the statute of limitations period only begins to run once the injury is discovered, or should have been discovered, by a reasonable person under similar circumstances.